HAEGARDA for the prevention of HAE attacks

 arrow

-Median reduction in number of attacks in patients receiving 60 IU/kg of HAEGARDA vs placebo.2
+*Median reduction in number of attacks in patients receiving 60 IU/kg of HAEGARDA vs placebo.8

-§Median reduction in rescue medication use in patients receiving 60 IU/kg of HAEGARDA vs placebo.2
+Median reduction in rescue medication use in patients receiving 60 IU/kg of HAEGARDA vs placebo.8

-§Median reduction in rescue medication use in patients receiving 60 IU/kg of HAEGARDA vs placebo.2
+Median reduction in rescue medication use with HAEGARDA 60 IU/kg vs placebo.8

 Want to learn more?